niklasf/git-rebase-patch/README.md

 That might give you:

+    Trying to find a commit the patch applies to...
+    Patch applied to dbcf408dd26392d7421a73745042dbc9b5bcdceb.
     First, rewinding head to replay your work on top of it...
     Applying: remove-second-paragraph.patch
     Using index info to reconstruct a base tree...
     Falling back to patching base and 3-way merge...
     Auto-merging new-file-name.txt

 Now your latest commit has the changes of your path.
 It's message is the patch file name.
 Then proceed as usual.

 Reroll the patch:

     git diff HEAD~1 > new-patch.patch

 Change the commit message:

     git commit --amend